dev-0x0/Ethereum-based-Rating-and-Review/README.md

 relevant documentations for the various tools and libraries involved, as they will have changed, possibly significantly, since I uploaded this code._

-_Unfortunately, I cannot help anyone with this individually.
+_Unfortunately, I cannot help everyone with this individually, as I have received quite a number of emails regarding this.
 Keeping abreast of the relevant documentation is currently an absolute necessity for any developer building on Ethereum, and there is no way around that.
 I wish you luck in your endeavours.
 Thanks for reading!_